slatter666/knickknack/VAE_ANIME/readme.md

 ```

 #### 2. Load dataset, Build model, Train model
-- After we finish all the code(of course you can check the code carefully), let's begin training
+- After we finish all of the code(of course you can check the code carefully), let's begin training
 - Here I just use a NVIDIA GeForce RTX 3090 to train, each epoch will cost about 11 seconds
 - If you want to train from scratch, you don't have to modify any thing.
-If you finish training and want to generate anime picture, modify `mode`, simply run program and wait your generated anime face
+If you finish training and want to generate anime picture, modify `mode`, simply run program and wait for your generated anime faces
 ```shell
 python run.py
 ```